A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Fluid Relaxation Approximation

-The complete algorithm is given in Algorithm \ref{alg:tau-m} in Appendix \ref{app:cdlp-m-T-alg}.
-We show the output of this algorithm provides a $\frac{1}{2}-\epsilon$ approximation guarantee to \eqref{eq:lpm-app} under a cardinality constraint.
-The proof leverages the SO property of $\hat{f}$ that allows fractional inventory of products.
-The SO property still holds for a fractional inventory of products since it is equivalent to the SO property on a larger expanded ground set of $nmT/\epsilon$ items.
-The proof can be seen in Appendix \ref{app:prf-3-ap-m-ra-T}.
+Leveraging the submodular order (SO) property of $\hat{f}$, we show that the full threshold-based augmentation algorithm (See Algorithm \ref{alg:tau-m} in Appendix \ref{app:cdlp-m-T-alg}), provides a $(\frac{1}{2}-\epsilon)$-approximate solution to \eqref{OPT-matc} under a cardinality constraint.
+The proof relies on the key observation that $\hat{f}$ continues to have a submodular order-like structure even when $\matc$ includes a fractional inventory of products.
+Specifically, the DR-SO property for fractional $\matc$ is equivalent to the DR-SO property for integer $\matc$ on an expanded ground set of $nmT/\epsilon$ items.
+The complete proof is in Appendix \ref{app:prf-3-ap-m-ra-T}.